Rosatom and Kyrgyzstan: A Path to Green Energy with a New Wind Power Plant Project

 The agreement to build a 100 MW wind farm in the Issyk-Kul region opens the door for large-scale investments in renewable energy sources

-Project work and equipment procurement are scheduled for 2025, which will allow the implementation of this ambitious plan to begin.
+Design work and equipment procurement are scheduled for 2025, which will allow the implementation of this ambitious plan to begin.
 It is emphasized that this is Russia's first export project in the field of wind energy.

 Read more on the topic:

-Rosatom Announces Plans for Wind Energy Projects in Kyrgyzstan
+Rosatom announced plans for work in Kyrgyzstan

 Now on home